Juan-De-abreu/Juan-De-Abreu/README.md

 - 🛠️ Builder of optimized systems, from backend APIs to hardware setups
 - 🌍 Based in Venezuela, navigating freelance platforms and global workflows
 - 🤖 Collaborates hand-in-hand with AI to build smarter, automated systems
-- 🎮 Creative modder and visual designer with a love for game customization
 - 🧩 Methodical, ambitious, and always iterating for improvement

 ---

 ### 📊 GitHub Stats